vicharak-in/vicharak-docs/source/vicharak_sbcs/axon/axon-accessories/accessory-raspi-cam.rst

    Make sure that whenever you are going to connect Camera, Device should be power off.

-How to attach camare to Axon
+How to Attach Camera to Axon
 ----------------------------

 1. First, Connect Vicharak Flex Cable To Vicharak CAM PCB Connector.